isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-05-post-1960s-fashion-the-legacy-of-made-to-measure.md

 Youths became what he calls “freeform and individualist in their dress, aping [the West] in a sense, but not copying exactly.
 We took ideas, sort of improvised something and made them our own”.
 But as times were still tough in the days of a newly independent Singapore, he adds that most young people like himself had to save for weeks or months to array themselves in mod looks as a “sincere form of expressing our own identity”.

 The Swinging Sixties was indeed a time of youthful exuberance and experimentation, thanks to a flourishing world economy and unimaginable breakthroughs – from the first man walking on the moon to the invention of the Concorde and the world’s first successful heart transplants.
-Television was launched in Singapore in 1963, and the first person to appear on screen was Minister for Culture S. Rajaratnam, who declared: “Tonight might well mark the start of a social and cultural revolution in our lives”.
+Television was launched in Singapore in 1963, and the first person to appear on screen was Minister for Culture S. Rajaratnam, who declared: “Tonight might well mark the start of a social and cultural revolution in our lives.”
 Indeed.

 One of the first types of programmes televised that evening was a variety show into which fashion and lifestyle elements would eventually be incorporated.
 Featured would be the young nation’s first generation of homegrown fashion stars.